andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

     even now, it does mean that there's a qualitative difference between 9D and below and 10D and above: anything above 9D is...especially degenerate.

-[^4]: One thing I did discover (that I won't spend too much time on here) is a
+[^4]: One lasting thing I did find (that I won't spend too much time on here) is
-    way to [index into an
+    a way to [index into an
     enumeration](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/gim68l0/)
     of all of the slice cosets (that is, all the normalized higher-dimensional coordinates).
 I no longer store `<z,w,...>` points as vectors, but rather as